Evolveum/connector-waveset/README.md

-# connector-waveset
+# ConnId connector for Oracle Waveset (Sun Identity Manager)

-ConnId/Polygon connector for Oracle Waveset (Sun Identity Manager)
+Functionality of this connector is still limited.